slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'I think the role of the entrepreneur in the world is to find ways to do things better or more efficiently and then try to do that as many times over with the help of other people.' -- Santiago Nestares*

 Validate your business by finding paying clients.
-The more people pay for something, the more they value it: the consumer votes with his wallet.
+The more they pay, the more they value it: the consumer votes with his wallet.

 > *'Without customers, you don’t have a business.
 You have a hobby.' -- Don Peppers & Martha Rogers*